mgomezpaz/startup/README.md

 ### Elevator pitch

-Code Vulnerability Analyzer is a user-friendly web tool that enables developers to proactively identify and resolve security vulnerabilities in their codebases.
-By uploading a folder containing their code, users receive detailed reports generated using AI, highlighting weaknesses and providing actionable recommendations for improvement.
+Have you ever wanted to know if your code is secure?
+Code Vulnerability Analyzer is a simple web tool that enables developers to identify and resolve security vulnerabilities in a matter of seconds.
+By uploading a folder containing your code, you can receive detailed AI reports, highlighting weaknesses and providing some recommendations for improvement.
 Whether you're working on a small project or a large-scale application, this tool ensures your code meets high-security standards.

 ### Design

 ![Design image](placeholder.png)

-Below is a conceptual design of the application's workflow:
+Here is a conceptual design of the workflow:
 1. Users upload a compressed folder of their code.
-2. The server extracts the contents and processes each file.
+2. The server extracts its contents and processes each file.
 3. The OpenAI GPT API is used to analyze the files for vulnerabilities.
-4. Results are displayed on an interactive dashboard.
+4. Results are displayed on a dashboard.

 ```mermaid
 sequenceDiagram